Depression: 7 Powerful Tips to Help You Overcome Bad Moods

 - Let go of unhealthy or unattainable goals and develop multiple sources of social supports.

 2. Focus on what you’re doing right.
 As rough as your life is right now, you haven’t fallen off the edge, and this is not just by chance.
 Key is to remember that humans are remarkably resilient and capable.
-Because depression can cloud your judgement, it can be tempting to overemphasize the negative aspects of situations, while discounting the positives.
+Because depression can cloud your judgment, it can be tempting to overemphasize the negative aspects of situations, while discounting the positives.

-Action-plan: At the end of the day, write down three things you did well.
+Action plan: At the end of the day, write down three things you did well.
 No need to overthink this, and no act of taking the high road is too small.
 For example, “When my coworker emailed the budget proposal, he forgot to cite a source.
 Rather than get upset, I spent two minutes researching the answer and added the information myself.”

 3. Resist the urge to live in the past.
 Time spent reliving, rewriting and recreating the past is like purchasing a one-way ticket to the dark depths of despair.
 This insidious mental habit is as much a threat to emotional wellbeing as any.
 Self-loathing or blaming others will not get you on the right side of feeling better, any more than believing the answer is found at the bottom of a bottle of Jack Daniels.
 You cannot do life differently if you don’t change your thought process.

-Action-plan: Commit to a new way of thinking and you will commit to a new way of being.
+Action plan: Commit to a new way of thinking and you will commit to a new way of being.
 If living in the past takes up a lot of your mental real estate, this article will help you rewire your thought process.
 Past regrets serve one purpose and that is to rob you of your resolve to do things differently in the present.

 4. Leave the future where it belongs.
 Just as the living in the past leads to depression, fearing or worrying about the future contributes to anxiety.
 Daily stress and frustration are primarily caused by persistent feelings of overwhelm caused by uncertainty.
 Chronic worriers tend to catastrophize and before you know it, every headache is a brain tumor, and every romantic rejection is proof that you’re fated for a life of solitude.

-Action-plan: Have faith in uncertainty, and in life.
+Action plan: Have faith in uncertainty, and in life.
 A good way to practice is by cultivating a state of mindfulness each and every day.
 When you learn to intentionally redirect your mind to what is happening in the here and now, you’ll increase your mental energy reserves so you can spend more time on enjoyable tasks.
 Click here for a beginner’s video about mindfulness basics.

 5. Incorporate structure into every day.
 A lack of scheduled activities and inconsistent routines can increase feelings of helplessness and a loss of control over the direction of your life.
 Adding a plan to your day can help you regain that sense of control and decrease the feeling that you’re just a passive participant in life.